 BARGAINING UNIT - A group of employee titles or classifications (job descriptions) in a workplace that share a community of interest for labor relations matters and that is represented by a union or association in negotiations and other labor relations matters.
 A unit may also be unrepresented, in which case it is simply a “unit.”

-BOULWARISM - A management tactic used at the bargaining table where the employer asserts that its first offer is its "final, best and last" offer.
+BOULWARISM - A management tactic used at the bargaining table when the employer asserts at the outset of negotiations that its first offer is its “final, best and last” offer and therefore fails to engage in the process.
 A take-it-or-leave it approach to bargaining where no give-or-take or substantive discussion occurs.
 This tactic has been ruled to be an unfair labor practice by the NLRB.